Old Church of Siġġiewi: History

-The village of Siġġiewi was recognised as a parish in 1436.
+The village of Siġġiewi was recognised as a parish at least by 1436, but when exactly is unknown.
 The old church is believed to have been built soon afterwards in the 15th century.
 During a 1575 visit, Pietro Dusina mentioned that the church had two lateral altars, two small naves, a sacristy and a baptistery near the main door.
 A small church dedicated to the Visitation of Our Lady was located adjacent to the old parish church, while other churches dedicated to Saint Sebastian and Saint Michael were also found in the vicinity.

 The old parish church seems to have been enlarged in the 16th century, and in 1585 the church of the Visitation was demolished and its masonry was reused within the parish church.
+A cemetery was located near the church, and it is traditionally held that it was the site of the mass burial of the victims of the 1592–1593 plague epidemic.
 Bishop Tomás Gargallo visited the church in 1594 and at this point it had five altars.
 It was enlarged further in the late 16th and early 17th centuries, and by this point the church acquired a cruciform plan.
 When Bishop Baldassare Cagliares visited the church in 1625, it had seven altars.
 The church's northern transept was decorated in the Baroque style in the early 17th century.
-A cemetery was also located near the church.

 Structural damage was noticed in the church in the late 17th century, and in 1676 the population of Siġġiewi decided to construct a new parish church in another part of the village.
 The nave of this church was blessed in 1682 and it was completed in 1693.
 The old church was abandoned, and in the late 17th century Bishop Davide Cocco Palmieri ordered its demolition.
 The roof was demolished and a boundary wall was built around it to prevent people from entering the site.
 Despite this, significant parts of the church including parts of the northern and southern transepts, a wall along the nave and its original flagstone floor still survived, as did a number of decorative architectural elements.